Eiran Cashin

-Eiran Joe Cashin (born 9 November 2001) is a professional footballer who plays as a centre-back for club Birmingham City, on loan from club Brighton & Hove Albion.
+Eiran Joe Cashin (born 9 November 2001) is a professional footballer who plays as a centre-back for club Derby County, on loan from club Brighton & Hove Albion.
 Born in England, he was a youth international for the Republic of Ireland.

 Cashin joined Derby County's academy and in 2018–19 was a part of Derby's U18 Premier League title success.
 In 2020, Cashin signed his first professional contract for Derby and in December 2021, he made his first team debut.
 He was named in the League One Team of the Season for 2023–24.

 In January 2025, after 144 appearances and six goals for Derby, Cashin joined Premier League club Brighton & Hove Albion.
+He has had loan spells at Birmingham City, Blackburn Rovers and Derby County whilst at Brighton.

 Born in Nottinghamshire, Cashin is eligible to represent Republic of Ireland through his grandmother and Cashin has been capped at under-18 and under-21 level for the Republic.

 Club career

 Derby County

 A youth product of Derby County, Cashin first played as a central midfielder for the academy, before being converted to a central defender.
 Cashin was during the 2018–19 season, a part of Derby's U18 Premier League title success.
 Despite being very close to being released by the club due to COVID-19 concerns, Cashin signed his first professional contract with the club in the summer of 2020.
 During the 2020–21 season, Cashin started to feature in first team matchday squads under Wayne Rooney, as well as his role in the under-23 team.

 During the 2021–22 season, Cashin broke into the first team.
 However, his debut for the first team was delayed to the EFL squad registration restrictions due to Derby's administration.
 He made his professional debut with Derby County on 11 December 2021, coming on as a late substitute in a 1–0 EFL Championship win over Blackpool.
 His first goal in senior football came on 30 April 2022, in a 2–0 win away to Blackpool.
-He played a total amount of eighteen league matches during the season, as Derby were eventually relegated to League One.
+He played a total of eighteen league matches during the season, as Derby were eventually relegated to League One.
 Cashin thanked Rooney for his loyalty in giving him his first taste of first team action in a difficult season for the club.

 On 2 July 2022, following Derby's takeover by Clowes Developments, Cashin was able to extend his contract with the club until 2024.
 He was a first team regular during the 2022–23 season, making 52 appearances and scoring one goal (against Charlton Athletic) as he was named the club's Young Player of the Year.
 Cashin played the last six games of the season with a hernia injury, as Derby fell short of the play-offs by a point and a place.